grettke/home/README.md

 It contains everything required to build it but for Emacs.
 It also contains tangled and weaved artifacts that this system creates.

+This configuration is still very raw, incomplete, and untested.
+It is lovingly referred to as *a work in progress*.

 # Contents<a id="sec-2" name="sec-2"></a>

 ## Source<a id="sec-2-1" name="sec-2-1"></a>